 Make the Responsible Decision

 Taking action and prohibiting your teenager from riding with passengers in the car could keep her and others safe.
 However, teenage drivers are not always responsible if a collision occurs.
-If the worst should still happen, the attorneys of Schmidt Kramer are here to help.
+If the worst should still happen, the Lancaster auto accident attorneys of Schmidt Kramer are here to help.

 We may be able to fight for your teenager’s rights and help you receive compensation needed to cover medical bills and vehicle repairs that occur because of a car crash.
 Contact us today to learn more.